 |Department||English and Modern Languages|

-Dr. Guler regularly organizes sessions, facilitates workshops, and presents her own studies at national and international conferences.
-Her most recent book chapter on the indigenous rhetorical notions in a medieval Turkic text (as part of a recently growing scholarly movement to recover non-Western and global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions contracted by Southern Illinois University Press.
-Some of her other peer-reviewed and edited book publications include the following:
+She regularly organizes panels, facilitates workshops, and presents her own work at conferences across the world.
+Her most recent book chapter on the indigenous rhetorical notions in a medieval Turkic text (as part of a recently growing scholarly movement to recover non-Western and global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions (in press).

 “The Symbolic Restoration of Women’s Place in Turkey’s Resurrection.”
 Studies in Popular Culture, Volume 40, Issue 2, 2018.